-66. The COT reviewed literature on binary mixtures as the co-occurrence of two mycotoxins in food commodities is more commonly reported.
-A summary of OTA, AFB1 and Fusarium spp. mycotoxins and their interactions with other mycotoxins is presented in Tables 3-5, respectively.
-These experiments were conducted for a range of different durations and concentrations (as detailed in TOX/2020/3414), it was not possible to draw specific conclusions on these and so the details are not included in this statement.
+72. The COT reviewed literature on binary mixtures, as the co-occurrence of two mycotoxins in food commodities is the most commonly reported situation.
+Summaries of OTA, AFB1 and Fusarium spp. mycotoxins and their interactions with other mycotoxins in vitro and for AFB1 in vivo, are presented in Tables 4, 5, 6 and 7, respectively.
+As these experiments were conducted for a range of different durations and concentrations (as detailed in TOX/2020/34), it was not possible to draw specific conclusions and so the details are not included in this statement.